14. Interfacing compiled code (**)#

 Exercise 14.2

-Extend the package (locally) by adding a function to compute the index of the greatest element in a numeric vector.
-Note that C uses 0-based array indexing, whereas, in R, the first element is at index 1.
+Extend the package by adding a function to compute the index of the greatest element in a numeric vector.
+Note that C uses 0-based array indexing whereas in R, the first element is at index 1.
 Compare its run time against which.max using proc.time.

 Exercise 14.3

-(*) Compile src/cfuns.c and src/rfuns.c from our demo package using “R CMD SHLIB <files>”.
+(*) Compile src/cfuns.c and src/rfuns.c from our demo package using “R CMD SHLIB”.
 Call dyn.load.
 Write an R function that uses .Call to invoke C::my_c_sum_wrapper from the second source file.

 The direct SHLIB approach is convenient for learning C programming, including running simple examples.
 We will thus use it for didactic reasons in this chapter.
 The inst/examples/csource.R file in our demo package includes the implementation of an R function called csource.
-It compiles a given C source file, loads the resulting DLL, and extracts and executes a designated R code chunk (preferably defining a function that refers to .Call).
+It compiles a given C source file, and loads the resulting DLL.
+It also extracts and executes a designated R code chunk preferably defining a function that refers to .Call.

 Here is an example source file, inst/examples/helloworld.c in the cpackagedemo source code repository: